 Lake Superior shore at Porcupine Mountains State Park.

-I perused my map at the park office and left content to hike some interior forest trails.
+Upon my first foray into the Upper Peninsula, I was amazed at the density and continuity of the northern hardwood forests.
+All of the roads skirted walls of trees surrounding each bend, and those walls went unbroken for seemingly hours.
+At the far west of Michigan's northern half, there lies the wonderful Porcupine Mountains State Park.
+In my visit, I perused my map at the park office and left content to hike some interior forest trails.
 But a few miles southwest on South Boundary Road, the trailhead to Summit Peak and Mirror Lake yielded a strong first impression of resistance.
 Momentarily after I stepped outside, an aggressive swarm of flies wasted no time harassing me.
 At first, I mindlessly brushed and swatted them away, but soon thereafter I became alarmed.
 When I thought something was on the backside of my arm, I discovered a spot of blood about the diameter of a pencil.
 On my other arm, there were more such blood spots shining in a random dotted arrangement.
 I was aware that insects could be significant in places of the Northwoods, but I never thought it would involve a quantity of open wounds on this scale.

 Porcupine Mountains from Summit Peak.